 Documented Uses

-Aircraft are increasingly used to monitor protests and criminal investigations, from following protesters at rallies to tracking suspects during criminal inquiries.
-One notable instance was when the Phoenix Police Department used a Pilatus aircraft to track U-Haul thieves; yet, most members of the public remain unaware of its extent or implications for privacy.
+Aircraft have also become more common for monitoring protests and criminal investigations, whether through following protesters at rallies or tracking suspects during criminal inquiries.
+One example of this type of surveillance occurred when the Phoenix Police Department used a Pilatus to track down U-Haul thieves; however, most members of the public have little awareness of it, let alone its privacy implications.

-Tackling “sky spies” presents an immense challenge.
-Aircraft registrations may change, while commercial surveillance technologies make it hard to differentiate law enforcement flights from civilian ones.
-Technical and operational requirements associated with surveillance missions result in distinct flight patterns that differ considerably from regular air traffic patterns.
+Dealing with “sky spies” is a massive challenge.
+The registrations of aircraft can vary, and commercial surveillance technologies make it difficult to distinguish between law enforcement flights and civilian ones.
+The technical and operational requirements associated with surveillance missions lead to distinctive flight patterns that differ greatly from typical air traffic patterns.

-Enter the world of ADS-B (Automatic Dependent Surveillance-Broadcast).
-As part of FAA’s NextGen program, more and more aircraft are becoming mandatory to utilize ADS-B technology, broadcasting information such as unique ICAO numbers, positions, and sometimes call signs to collectors who aggregate this data through services like FlightRadar24, FlightAware, or the ADS-B Exchange platform.
+Welcome to the world of ADS-B (Automatic Dependent Surveillance-Broadcast).
+As a part of FAA’s NextGen program, an increasing number of aircraft must use ADS-B technology, sending out information, including unique ICAO numbers, positions, and sometimes call signs, to collectors that aggregate the information for public consumption via such services at FlightRadar24, FlightAware or the ADS-B Exchange platform etc.